-&lt;sup>21We use the predicted probabilities estimated on all workers.
+We use the predicted probabilities estimated on all workers.
 One could estimate a separate prediction model for each subgroup and then use those predicted probabilities.
 However, it is unlikely that there are substantial gains from estimating a separate prediction model for each subgroup.
 If there were substantial gains from using some predictors differently within a particular subgroup, then the boosting algorithm would tend to detect and incorporate this fact into the prediction model-even if it were estimated using the full sample.
-We also explored separately estimating prediction models for some specific demographic groups, but found negligible changes in the precision of our estimates.
+We also explored separately estimating prediction models for some specific demographic groups but found negligible changes in the precision of our estimates.

-&lt;sup>22We attempted to estimate the effect of the policy on Black and Hispanic individuals separately, but the estimates were too imprecise to be informative.
+We attempted to estimate the effect of the policy on Black and Hispanic individuals separately, but the estimates were too imprecise to be informative.

-Columns (5) and (6) report the impact on teens and on older individuals (aged between 60-70), respectively.
-Both the young and the old have lower participation rate than prime age individuals, and they are also thought to have more elastic labor supply (Blundell et al., 2011).
-For teens, we find larger wage effects and slightly larger employment increase than for the overall sample.
+than for the overall sample.
 The increase in employment comes from the changes in participation, which is in line with the idea that more teens are on the participation margin and also with the evidence presented by Laws (2018).
 For older individuals, the wage effects are imprecise (although the point estimates are close to the overall sample).
 This makes interpreting the results for older individuals difficult.
-Still, we document a slight positive (statistically insignificant) employment and participation effect, which is in line with Borgschulte and Cho (2019) who document a similar-sized response in employment for those with ages between 62 and 70.
+Still, we document a slight positive (statistically insignificant) employment and participation effect, which is in line with Borgschulte and Cho (2019), who document a similar-sized response in employment for those aged between 62 and 70.

-Columns (7) and (8) show the impact on those with lower educational credentials.
-The labor market impact of the policy on these education groups are very similar to the impact of the policy on the overall sample.
-These findings suggest that workers with lesser education credentials seem to benefit from the minimum wage policies.
+Columns 7 and 8 show the impact on those with lower educational credentials.
+The labor market impact of the policy on these education groups is very similar to the impact of the policy on the overall sample.
+These findings suggest that workers with lower education credentials seem to benefit from the minimum wage policies.

 Table 6 presents additional heterogeneity analysis.
-Columns (2)-(4) show the estimates by the predicted probability of moving in and out from the labor force.
-The goal of this exercise is to help us assess any heterogeneity in the effects by how likely workers are to be at the margins of labor force participation.
-We predict the probability that an individual changes their labor force participation status-either from non-participation to participation-or vice versa applying the boosting tree ML method.
-For estimating this prediction model, we use all the demographic variables that we had used before to predict minimum wage exposure, but also add the number of children under the age of 5, since it is likely to be an important predictor of labor force participation.
-The relative importance of the predictors is shown in Appendix Figure A.6.
-Similar to the prediction model on minimum wage exposure, age, education and gender are the three most important predictors of changes in participation.
+Columns 2-4 show the estimates by the predicted probability of moving into and out of the labor force.
+The goal of this exercise is to help us assess any heterogeneity in the effects by how likely workers are to be at the margins of LFP.
+We predict the probability that an individual changes their LFP status-either from non-participation to participation or from participation to nonparticipation-by applying the boosting tree ML method.
+For estimating this prediction model, we use all of the demographic variables that we had used before to predict minimum wage exposure but also add the number of children under the age of 5, since it is likely to be an important predictor of LFP.
+The relative importance of the predictors is shown in figure A.6.
+Similar to the prediction model on minimum wage exposure, age, education, and gender are the three most important predictors of changes in participation.
 In addition, race and number of children under the age of 5 also substantially influence the prediction model.